Generic Name: Promethazine and Codeine (proe METH a zeen & KOE deen)

 - Take with or without food.
 Take with food if it causes an upset stomach.

 - Measure liquid doses carefully.
-Use the measuring device that comes with this medicine.
+Use the measuring device that comes with promethazine and codeine.
 If there is none, ask the pharmacist for a device to measure promethazine and codeine.

 What do I do if I miss a dose?